Skip to main content

 Installation

-pnpm add -D @permify-toolkit/cli
+pnpm add @permify-toolkit/cli

 Configuration